Dr. Edward S. Peterka, 89, died peacefully, at 12:08 p.m. Tuesday, November 26, 2019, at his home in Galesburg.

 Visitation will be from 9 a.m. to 10:30 a.m., Saturday, December 14, 2019, at Hinchliff-Pearson-West Funeral Directors and Cremation Services Galesburg Chapel.
 Funeral Mass will be at 11 a.m.
 Saturday, December 14, 2019, at Immaculate Heart of Mary Catholic Church in Galesburg, with entombment to follow at St. Joseph’s Cemetery in Galesburg.
 Repast to follow.
 Memorials may be made in Edward’s memory to the Galesburg Rotary Foundation, Immaculate Heart of Mary Catholic Church, or Corpus Christi Catholic Church.
 Online condolences may be made at www.h-p-w.com.

-To send flowers to Dr. Edward S. Peterka's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Edward S. Peterka, please visit our floral store.

 Galesburg Rotary Foundation